560 Jon M. Huntsman Hall

 Philadelphia, PA 19104

-Professor Song’s research primarily utilizes large datasets derived from electronic health record systems, hospital inpatient databases, and surveys of the health care workforce.
-For her research, she has worked with hospitals and health care organizations both in the U.S. and in developing countries.
+Professor Song’s research focuses on identifying ways to improve the performance of service systems, with a particular emphasis on the health care sector.
+Her work has examined several factors related to patient flow and capacity management in health care delivery settings, including queue configurations, off-service placement, performance feedback, provider turnover, and team staffing.
+Her research utilizes large datasets derived from electronic health record systems, administrative databases, and surveys of the health care workforce.
+For her research, Professor Song has worked with hospitals and health care delivery organizations in the U.S. and in developing countries.

-Description: Finalist, 2015 POMS College of Healthcare Operations Management Best Paper Competition.
+Description: 2nd Place, 2022 POMS College of Healthcare Operations Management Best Paper Competition.

 OIDD 101 explores a variety of common quantitative modeling problems that arise frequently in business settings, and discusses how they can be formally modeled and solved with a combination of business insight and computer-based tools.
 The key topics covered include capacity management, service operations, inventory control, structured decision making, constrained optimization and simulation.
 This course teaches how to model complex business situations and how to master tools to improve business performance.
 The goal is to provide a set of foundational skills useful for future coursework atWharton as well as providing an overview of problems and techniques that characterize disciplines that comprise Operations and Information Management.